View Document Text

 13. a.
 REVIEWS

-The underlying securities used in accounts are continually monitored, and the compliance and
+The underlying securities in client accounts are continually monitored, and the compliance and

-portfolio management team conduct regular reviews.
-Each account is assessed in the context
+portfolio management teams conduct regular reviews.
+Each account is assessed against the

 13. b.
 REPORTS

-In addition to the monthly or quarterly statements and confirmations of transactions that
+In addition to the monthly or quarterly statements and transaction confirmations clients receive

-clients receive from their custodian, B&G will provide monthly, quarterly or annual reports at the
+from their custodian, B&G will provide monthly, quarterly, or annual reports upon client request.

-securities have the following information: number of shares, price, total market value, dividend,
+Reports on individual securities may include the number of shares, price, total market value,

 Item 14 Client Referrals and Other Compensation